Cricket South Africa brought West Indies to Twenty20 series in a spin | ExBulletin

 Cricket South Africa brought West Indies to Twenty20 series in a spin

-(Reuters) – South African spinners Tabraiz Shamsi and George Linde choked the West Indies’ pursuit as the visitors took a 16-point victory in the second Twenty20 international on Sunday to tie the five-game streak to 1-1 .
+June 27 (Reuters) South African spinners Tabraiz Shamsi and George Linde quelled the West Indian chase as the visitors took a 16-run victory in the second Twenty20 international to tie the five-game streak to 1-1 on Sunday.

 After being sent off at St Georges, Grenada, South Africa, he scored an undersized 166 for seven in their 20 overs.